sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/01_basic-api-concepts/README.md

 ## Introducing the orders API specification

+> A **resource** is data that you can distinguish and perform operations on.

+> An **endpoint** is a distinct URL and HTTP *verb* (action) a web service provides for each feature it wants to expose.
+An endpoint is sometimes called a route, because it routes the URL to a function that performs some logic.

 The orders API specification can be written in a standard format for documenting REST APIs called OpenAPI.